mco-gh/mco.dev/content/post/random/pronouns.md

 | she/her/hers    | they/them/their |
 | they/them/their | they/them/their |

-I'm dropping gender specific pronouns from my vocabulary - everyone, and every group, gets they/them/their.
 This is efficient (one set of pronouns instead of three), inclusive (assumes nothing about gender), and doesn't tax my toddler sized memory.
 It has the added advantage of versatility: the same pronouns work for both singular and plural cases.